Rijksmuseum/rijksmuseum.github.io/oai.md

 Resumption tokens expire over time, which is why it is recommended to use a [script to harvest data](https://github.com/Q42/SimpleOAIHarvester).

 ### Response
 Each object description is included in the XML file as a record.
 The header includes an identifier and date stamp.
-The metadata element includes fields based on the metadata format definitions.
+The metadata element includes fields based on the metadata format definitions, in this case [Dublin Core](http://dublincore.org):

 {% highlight xml %}
 <record>